Yvette finds herself in the unenviable position of coming into existence in free fall at almost terminal velocity

 "If you're too stubborn to take the Militia's gift," sighs Tash, "you deserve the ropes and daggers the Sand Knights are bringing instead."

-Neng sucks in a breath at Tash's voice—he'd almost managed to convince himself he'd imagine the other castoff, that it was just him and Matkina—something breaks in him, at that.
+Neng sucks in a breath at Tash's voice—he'd almost managed to convince himself he'd imagined the other castoff, that it was just him and Matkina—something breaks in him, at that.
 At the cold, stark reminder that his choice is not just about what he's comfortable with, about his pride and culture, about what's easy.
 This choice is about his people, it's about their lives.
 It's this, or... or...

 "You're right," murmurs Neng, eventually, after far too long and no time at all.
 "But... we can't go without the jahk."